Maurice Bidermann: Elf Case

 Bidermann was sentenced to three years in prison, two suspended and fined one million euros for the leaders of "abuse of corporate assets, the misuse of corporate assets to expense Elf, presenting false accounts "and" spreading false information "on the consolidated statements of Bidermann group" in 1992.

 Philanthropy

 Maurice Bidermann contributed to the development of the spirit of cooperation between the Israeli and Palestinian peoples such as supporting NGOs like Action against Hunger.
 He supported the Museum of Warsaw in Poland, the country of origin of his parents.
 In 1974 he created the Association of French Friends of university AFBGU (Ben-Gurion University of the Negev), the development of a program between Jewish and Muslim students at the University of Haifa, development and training of mediators and a training school for teachers at the University of Tel Aviv, the creation of the Lycée Franco-Israeli Raymond Leven in Tel Aviv or the granting of micro-credits for projects involving Israelis and Palestinians.

 Personal life

 Maurice Bidermann was married to Danièle Bibas, born 11 December 1940, in Casablanca, Morocco.
 They had two daughters.

-He died on March 30, 2020.
-He was 87.
+He died on March 30, 2020, at the age of 87, from COVID-19 during the COVID-19 pandemic in France.